singhdivyank/Visualization/README.md

 This project could be very useful for someone who plans to move to or visit Nork York City or is already a resident.
 It could help someone understand the crime statistucs such as the time of the day where these crimes happen, the trend in cases over the year and the most targetted race and gender.
 Visualizing the reported cases on a map would help make informed decisions about the streets and localities to stay and avoid.
 Survival instinct is one of the most basic instincts to all kinds of life and hopefully the presented work helps someone improve their chances of getting injured from a gun shot.

-**The intent here is just to provide information to make smarter choices in order to stay safe in NYC**.
+**The intent here is to provide information to make smarter choices in order to stay safe in NYC**

 # Requirements